CCMS-UCSD/GNPSDocumentation/docs/superquickstart.md

-## Overview
+# Overview

-This is a superquick start guide that will enable you to analyze a few dozen samples without having to create an account or install any software besides your web browser and conversion software.
+This is a superquick start guide that will enable you to analyze a few dozen samples with molecular networking without having to create an account or install any software besides your web browser and conversion software.

 The limitations to this method is that the files uploaded will not reside in your own account (though no one else can see them) and will eventually disappear from GNPS.